 Flectonotus fitzgeraldi is crepuscular and nocturnal.
 Males start calling in the late afternoon and stop an hour or so after sunset.
 The Female carry the eggs in a dorsal pouch until the eggs hatch at which time they are deposited in a leaf axial pond.

 Mating behavior is unknown, but members of Flectonotus are known to have long reproductive seasons and if females were to mate within a week or two after egg deposit, they could theoretically have five broods per season.
 A female will produce 3-4 embryos, 3.3 on average, with a mean diameter of 3.6 mm.
 Eggs will brood in her dorsal pouch until developmental stages 39-41.
 They are then released into bromeliads and aroid leaf bases, where they continue to develop without feeding.
-Larval development takes place in only 5 days and during this time, only yolk is consumed (Duellman and Gray 1983).
+Larval development takes place in only 5 days and during this time, the only yolk is consumed (Duellman and Gray 1983).

-On Tobago it is widespread and associated with forests.
+On Tobago, it is widespread and associated with forests.
 It also occurs in the mountains on the Peninsula de Paria, Venezuela.
 Habitat is humid forests and forest edges.
 They have been reported in the leaf litter during the day and on bushes at night.
 However, we have found them in rolled up Heliconia leaves during the day.
-Males call at sunset and for a short time afterwards.
+Males call at sunset and for a short time afterward.
 Females carry the large fertilized eggs in a pouch on their back, upon hatching the tadpoles are deposited in a leaf axial pond where they undergo development.
 New metamorph below.